We’re all about family!

-Back in 2006, Oliver and Penny Strong settled in a wildly beautiful cider orchard as a place to create their renowned metal sculptures in one of our barns and to harvest their apples in the autumn.
+Back in 2006, when Oliver and Penny Strong were still in the business of making metal sculptures and topiary, they settled with their family on a wildly beautiful cider orchard in West Dorset, as a place to create their renowned metal sculptures, while at the same time growing shrub topiaries and harvesting their apples.

-Initially the cider apple orchard was planted for and had a long standing apple contract with Gaymers in Shepton Mallet which we soon ceased as we began using more and more of the apples for our own ciders and products.
-Dorset Nectar cider was born during the banking recession of 2008 as the metal sculpture exhibits and shows fell through; the push to produce beautifully hand crafted products from the organic apples became the focus.
-Soon sons and daughters wholeheartedly took on the task of learning about running an orchard and heritage cidermaking, cider vinegar, apple syrup, apple juice production from the apples and craft ale brewing. including bee keeping, orchard care and even organic free range chicken egg farming and pig keeping.
+Initially the cider apple orchard was planted for and had a long standing apple contract with Gaymers in Shepton Mallet, which we soon ceased as we began using more and more of the apples for our own ciders and products.
+Dorset Nectar Cider was born during the banking recession of 2008.
+As the metal sculpture exhibits and shows fell through; the push to produce beautiful hand crafted products from the organic apples became the focus.
+Soon sons and daughters wholeheartedly took on the task of learning about running an orchard and heritage cidermaking, cider vinegar, apple syrup, apple juice production from the apples and craft ale brewing.
+As well as bee keeping, organic orchard care and even organic free range chicken egg farming and pig keeping.

-Since then 2006 and thanks to the wholehearted effort of all the family and friends, Dorset Nectar Cider has gone from strength to strength, winning many local and prestigious accolades year on year, crafting new cider blends and always trying something new.
-Most recently with the our craft ales brewed by Oliver and Christian under the name of Windward Brewery and our brand new Truly Scrumptious Apple Syrup.
+Since then, and thanks to the wholehearted effort of all the family and friends, Dorset Nectar Cider has gone from strength to strength, winning many local and prestigious accolades year on year, crafting new cider blends and always trying something new.
+Experimenting with craft ales brewed by Oliver and Christian under the name of Windward Brewery and our Truly Scrumptious Apple Syrup.

 2007; Bee hives are introduced with the help of Beekeeper Peter Carris and a bumper year of 300 tonnes is harvested on the low nitrogen Strong orchards.
 The family move to Higher Halstock Leigh near Yeovil.